 New York City Employment Law Firm

 With over 30-years of experience focused exclusively on employment law, Lipsky Lowe LLP, a premier NYC employment law firm, is the strength you need in your corner – no matter the employment issue.
-Our employment lawyers have extensive experience litigating all areas of employment law, negotiating settlements, drafting employment contracts, navigating employer-employee disputes, advising on a full range of employment matters, establishing effective and compliant policies, conducting prompt and effective investigations, and defending actions, as well as protecting employees from discrimination, unfair wage and hour practices, and wrongful termination.
+Our employment lawyers have extensive experience litigating all areas of employment law, negotiating settlements, drafting employment contracts, conducting prompt and effective investigations, and defending actions, as well as protecting employees from discrimination, unfair wage and hour practices, and wrongful termination.